liqd/adhocracy3/docs/roadmap.rst

 -   idea collection process with or without a map
 -   private and public processes
--   new users can be invited by liqd
+-   initiators can invite new users
 -   users can edit their own account information
--   embed snippets can be generated for a process
+-   initiators can generate embed snippets for processes
 -   concept for newsfeed / event-stream
 -   concept for notifications (users can follow processes and proposals in processes)